Overview

 Read more: Stroke

-Enhancing recovery after stroke
+Enhancing neuroplasticity after stroke

 The brain and spinal cord have a remarkable ability to ‘rewire’ themselves after injury.
 This rewiring process – called neuroplasticity - can take place over many months and years and helps to explain how, with the help of rehabilitation, people can recover functions that were initially lost as a result of injury.